PaulShpilsher/router-flood/ARCHITECTURE.md

 ## Overview

 Router Flood is a high-performance network stress testing tool with a simplified architecture following the KISS principle.
-The codebase has been restructured from 92 source files (~10,000 LOC) to 51 files (~6,700 LOC) while preserving critical performance optimizations.

 ## Core Design Principles

 1. **KISS Principle**: Keep It Simple, Stupid - avoid over-engineering